Access datasets with Python using the Azure Machine Learning Python client library

 Alternatively, you can download and install from the sources on GitHub.

 If you have git installed on your machine, you can use pip to install directly from the git repository:

 The Python client library gives you programmatic access to your existing datasets from experiments that have been run.

-From the Studio web interface, you can generate code snippets that include all the necessary information to download and deserialize datasets as Pandas DataFrame objects on your location machine.
+From the Azure Machine Learning Studio (classic) web interface, you can generate code snippets that include all the necessary information to download and deserialize datasets as pandas DataFrame objects on your local machine.

 Security for data access

-The code snippets provided by Studio for use with the Python client library includes your workspace id and authorization token.
+The code snippets provided by Azure Machine Learning Studio (classic) for use with the Python client library includes your workspace ID and authorization token.
 These provide full access to your workspace and must be protected, like a password.